DynaDebate: Breaking Homogeneity in Multi-Agent Debate with Dynamic Path Generation: Method

 \subsection{Framework Overview}

 We propose \textbf{DynaDebate}, a multi-agent reasoning framework designed to break initialization homogeneity and ensure process correctness.
-Formally, given a mathematical query $q$, our objective is to derive the correct final answer $y$.
-The system consists of a set of agents $\mathcal{A} = \{a_1, a_2, \dots, a_N\}$, which interact through a three-stage workflow as illustrated in Figure \ref{fig:framework}:
+Formally, given a query $q$, our objective is to derive the correct final answer $y$.
+The system consists of a set of agents $\mathcal{A} = \{a_1, a_2, \dots, a_N\}$, which interact through a three-stage workflow as illustrated in Figure \ref{fig:framework} (pseudocode in Appendix~\ref{app:pseudocode}).

-Due to space constraints, the detailed pseudocode of the DynaDebate framework is provided in Appendix~\ref{app:pseudocode}.